Guide to single sign-on with Slack

 Forced password reset

-Slack does not store your team members passwords, since they’re required to log in using single sign-on.
-We do give Team Owners a backup password in case they’re unable to log in through the identity provider.
+Slack does not store your members' passwords, since they’re required to log in using single sign-on.
+We do give Workspace Owners a backup password in case they’re unable to log in through the identity provider.

-Visit the Team-wide password reset article, if you’re interested.
+Visit the Workspace-wide password reset article, if you’re interested.

-- Available to teams on the Standard and Plus plans.
+- Available to workspaces on the Standard and Plus plans.